badamsvt/a1-irenealisjahbana/A1_Irene Alisjahbana.md

 The combined fields shows those values are obtained by combining consumption data with a neighboring ZIP code to fulfill the aggregation criteria based on the California Public Utilities Commission.
 The purpose of this is to retain anonymity of the customers; so that we can’t pinpoint each customer’s electricity consumption.
 This information might affect the analysis because the combination of data from other ZIP  codes might not accurately reflect the energy consumption of that specific ZIP code.

+Answer is accurate and consistent with mine.

 #### Q2: Why are the “Average” fields likely not useful for our analyses?

 The "Average" field might not be useful because it will not show the distribution of consumption between the customers in the specific zip code.
 Some customers might consume larger number of KwH per quarter, whereas others might only be consuming a little.
 Using the average might not accurately represent the electricity and gas usage of the area.

+Answer is accurate per discussion in class.

 #### Q3: What type of calculations should "X" and "Y" be in the step above?
 Why?